MikeRose151/MikeRose151/README.md

 Hello!
 I'm Mike 😊

-I graduated from a software development bootcamp Spring 2023
+I am a software developer who looks to make a positive impact on the world.

+You can check out some of my projects at mikerose.xyz

 <!--
 **MikeRose151/MikeRose151** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.